Skip to main content

 Typed client data with clientDataSchema

-Instead of manually parsing clientData with Zod in every hook, pass a clientDataSchema to chat.task.
+Instead of manually parsing clientData with Zod in every hook, pass a clientDataSchema to chat.agent.
 The schema validates the data once per turn, and clientData is typed in all hooks and run:

 import { chat } from "@trigger.dev/sdk/ai";